30

 High need babies and toddlers are notorious for needing lots of help to stay entertained.

-When my (non-high-need) daughter was a baby, she could sit for up to an hour quietly looking at books.
+When my (not as high need) daughter was a baby, she could sit for up to an hour quietly looking at books.
 Sammy?
 Not so much.
 Aliya loved the exersaucer, watching me make dinner, and playing with her toys.
 Sammy might find something entertaining one day, but not the next.
 Hard to predict what would keep him happy.
 And usually he could play on his own for 5-10 minutes, max.

 I have often seen friends who were able to put their little one in a playpen with a few toys, and bought themselves half an hour to clean the kitchen.
 Or they put their baby on a blanket in the living room, and are able to tend to their other kids.
 These were not things I could have done with Sammy.